Anton Webern: Bucolic Heimat

-Webern, of the Webern (Adelsgeschlecht)|minor noble family, was born 3 December 1883 in Vienna, Austria-Hungary, the only surviving son of Carl von Webern, a decorated army veteran, high-ranking civil servant, and mining engineer who owned the Lamprechtsberg copper mine.
+Anton Webern, of the Webern noble family, was born on 3 December 1883 in Vienna, Austria-Hungary, the only surviving son of Carl von Webern, a decorated army veteran, high-ranking civil servant, and mining engineer who owned the Lamprechtsberg copper mine.
 He grew up mainly in Graz (1890–1894) and Klagenfurt (1894–1902), with one stay in Olomouc and more in Vienna for his father's work.
 He excelled only in the humanities and likely sang in choir at school.

 He began piano and sang opera with his mother Amalie (née Geer), a trained pianist and accomplished singer, danced with his sisters Rosa and Maria, and received drums, then a trumpet, and later a violin as Christmas gifts.
 Local musician Edwin Komauer also taught him piano, cello, and likely counterpoint from Bach's music and cello suites.
 The family played chamber music, including Mozart, Schubert, and Beethoven, and Webern played in local orchestras.

 The children spent Easter holidays (Osterferien) and summer vacations (Sommerfrischen) at the Preglhof, the extended family's country estate near Schwabegg in Carinthia.
 They played in forests under the Koralpe and on a high meadow by the parish church, where cattle grazed pasture under the care of herders.
 Webern drove horses to a fair in Bleiburg, fought a wildfire, and saved Rosa from drowning in the bathing pond.
 In winter, they ice-skated the Lendkanal to the Wörthersee.
 These experiences, and reading Peter Rosegger, an Austrian contributor to the broader Heimatkunst (lit. 'homeland art') movement, shaped his distinct and lasting sense of Heimat (lit. 'homeland').